 Tending to an older loved one’s health and well-being consists of ensuring physical activity, healthy eating and sleep habits, and proper medication management.
 Engaging in healthy lifestyle choices together is a wonderful way to avoid the sense of being overbearing or parenting your parent.
 Sign up together for an exercise, swimming, or dance class.
 Test out new recipes with each other.
 Pick up a pill organizer, in the event that the senior isn’t currently using one, so medications are taken exactly as prescribed.
 And if the senior agrees with the notion, attending doctors’ appointments together can help make sure all questions are answered and recommendations are understood.

 How Senior Care Can Help

 Finding a care partner is vital for both your parent’s health and your own.
 No one can be expected to handle every one of the care needs required alone.
-At Morning Glory Home Care, we are the area experts in home health care in O’Fallon, IL and nearby, and we offer respite care solutions that allow family caregivers time to pause and take breaks from care for as much or as little time as they need.
+At Morning Glory Home Care, a top provider of elder care in Edwardsville, IL and the surrounding areas, and we offer respite care solutions that allow family caregivers time to pause and take breaks from care for as much or as little time as they need.
 Call us at 618-667-8400 for a free in-home consultation to learn more.